Aeroscience-Computations-Analysis-Lab/Datafree-PINN-Compressible/README.md

-# Physics-Informed Neural Networks for Compressible Flows with Shocks
+# Data-free Physics-Informed Neural Networks for Compressible Flows with Shocks

 This repository implements **Physics-Informed Neural Networks (PINNs)** for solving the **compressible Euler equations** in the presence of **shock waves**.